 How We Are Judged by Our Appearance

 We all know that looks matter.
-What most of us don’t understand is just how much looks matter, and how difficult it is for us to ignore a person’s appearance when making a social judgment.
-I’m not talking just about romantic relationships, I’m talking about all our human interactions.
-And by appearance, I’m not speaking simply of the “beauty,” dimension, but also of many other qualities of one’s appearance.
+What most of us don’t understand is just how much looks matter—and how difficult it is for us to ignore a person’s appearance when making a social judgment.
+I’m not just talking about romantic relationships, I’m talking about all our human interactions.
+And I’m not just talking about the “beauty,” dimension, but also many other qualities of one’s appearance.

-In all our perceptions, from vision to hearing, to the pictures we build of people’s character, our unconscious mind starts from whatever objective data is available to us – usually spotty – and helps to shape and construct the more complete picture we consciously perceive.
-In order to offer us this more complete picture, our unconscious employs clever tricks and educated guessing to fill in some blanks.
-In our perception of people, and their perceptions of us, the hidden, subliminal mind takes limited data, and creates a picture that seems clear and real, but is actually built largely on unconscious inferences that are made employing factors such as a person’s body language, voice, clothing, appearance, and social category.
-In earlier blog entries I’ve talked about body language and voice.
+In our perception of people, and their perceptions of us, the hidden, subliminal mind takes limited data, and creates a picture that seems clear and real, but is actually built largely on unconscious inferences that are made by employing factors such as a person’s body language, voice, clothing, appearance, and social category.
+In earlier blog posts, I’ve talked about body language and voice.
 Here I will focus on the important subliminal influence of a person’s facial appearance.

-The arena in which facial appearance has been studied the most is politics – and an examination of that is especially appropriate in this election year.
+The arena in which facial appearance has been studied the most is politics—and an examination of that is especially appropriate this election cycle.
 But the voting arena is also a good area to study the effects of appearance more generally, because many of our social decisions essentially amount to a vote: whom do we hire, whom do we date, whom do we trust?
 As in those instances, when we vote for a political candidate, we like to think we are examining the person on his or her merits, not on looks.
 But are we?

-As I wrote in a recent Op Ed piece for the New York Times, recent research suggests that we may need to adopt a more cynical attitude.
-It turns out that a candidate’s appearance — not beauty, but a look of competence — can generate a significant vote swing.
+As I wrote in a recent Op-Ed in the New York Times , recent research suggests that we may need to adopt a more cynical attitude.
+It turns out that a candidate’s appearance—not beauty, but a look of competence—can generate a significant vote swing.
 Furthermore, this effect is not only powerful but also subliminal.
 Few of us realize that appearance determines our vote, yet for a significant number of us, it may.